-1. Lyft – How it works email to new customer
+1. Lyft – How it Works Email to New Customers

 Type of Welcome Email: Get Started Welcome Email

-The welcome email that Lyft uses perfectly aligns with its product design and is an excellent example of an onboarding welcome email.
+The following email by Lyft perfectly aligns with its product design and is an excellent welcome email example.

 The email starts with a clearly stated benefit that scores high on relatability with its target audience.
-“Request”, “Ride”, and “Pay” is short and clear headlines that help the customer understand how Lyft works and how easy it’s to use Lyft.
+“Request”, “Ride”, and “Pay” are short and clear headlines that help the customer understand how Lyft works and how easy it is to use Lyft.

 Next comes social proof.
 Social proof can impact the minds of your customers in a way that builds trust with them.
 Finally comes the prominent CTA in a bright color.
 The CTA contrasts the whole layout and catches your attention instantly.